 The related party transactions as described in note 35(a)(i) above constitute continuing connected transactions of the Company under Chapter 14A of the Listing Rules.
-The Company has complied with the reporting requirements under Chapter 14A of the Listing Rules in respect of the Shuttle Bus Service Contracts by including the relevant disclosures in the section headed "Continuing Connected Transactions" under "Financial Review" on pages 126 to 129 of this Annual Report whereas the transactions under the Other Shuttle Bus Service Contracts were exempt from the disclosure requirements in Chapter 14A of the Listing Rules pursuant to Rule 14A.76.
+The Company has complied with the reporting requirements under Chapter 14A of the Listing Rules in respect of the Shuttle Bus Service Contracts by including the relevant disclosures in the section headed "Continuing Connected Transactions" under "Financial Review" on pages 124 to 127 of this Annual Report.

-The related party transactions as described in notes 35(a)(ii) and 35(a)(ix) above, in which the relevant SHKP Group companies and KSMS acted as agents for collection of the coach service fees and other expenses, did not fall within the definition of connected transactions of the Company under Chapter 14A of the Listing Rules.
+The related party transactions as described in notes 35(a)(ii) and 35(a)(vi) above, in which the relevant SHKP Group companies and KSMS acted as agents for collection of the coach service fees and other management expenses, did not fall within the definition of connected transactions of the Company under Chapter 14A of the Listing Rules.

-The related party transactions as described in notes 35(a)(iii), 35(a)(viii), 35(a)(x) and 35(a)(xi) above constitute continuing connected transactions of the Company under Chapter 14A of the Listing Rules.
-The Company has complied with the reporting requirements under Chapter 14A of the Listing Rules by including the relevant disclosures in the section headed "Continuing Connected Transactions" under "Financial Review" on pages 126 to 129 of this Annual Report.
+The related party transactions as described in notes 35(a)(iii), 35(a)(v), 35(a)(vii) and 35(a)(viii) above constitute continuing connected transactions of the Company under Chapter 14A of the Listing Rules.
+The Company has complied with the reporting requirements under Chapter 14A of the Listing Rules by including the relevant disclosures in the section headed "Continuing Connected Transactions" under "Financial Review" on pages 124 to 127 of this Annual Report.

-The related party transactions as described in notes 35(a)(vii), 35(a)(xii) and 35(a)(xiii) above constitute continuing connected transactions of the Company as defined in Chapter 14A of the Listing Rules.
-However, they are exempt from the disclosure requirements in Chapter 14A of the Listing Rules pursuant to Rule 14A.76.
+The related party transaction as described in note 35(a)(iv) above constitute continuing connected transaction of the Company as defined in Chapter 14A of the Listing Rules.
+However, they are fully exempt from shareholders' approval, annual review and all disclosure requirements in Chapter 14A of the Listing Rules pursuant to Rule 14A.73(1).

-The related party transactions as described in notes 35(a)(iv), 35(a)(v) and 35(a)(vi) above constitute connected transactions of the Company as defined in Chapter 14A of the Listing Rules.
-The relevant reporting requirements pursuant to Chapter 14A of the Listing Rules have been complied with by including disclosures in the Company's annual report published immediately following the entering into for transactions described in note 35(a)(iv) and 35(a)(v), and including the relevant disclosures in the section headed "Connected Transaction" under "Financial Review" on page 126 of this Annual Report for transaction described in note 35(a)(vi).
+The related party transaction as described in notes 35(a)(ix), 35(a)(x) and 35(a)(xi) above constitute connected transactions of the Company as defined in Chapter 14A of the Listing Rules.
+The relevant reporting requirements pursuant to Chapter 14A of the Listing Rules have been complied with by including disclosures in the Company's annual report published immediately following the entering into for transactions described in notes 35(a)(ix), 35(a)(x) and 35(a)(x).